2/19/2025

 President and Chief Executive Officer

 Yeah.
 Great question.
-And let me just talk a little bit about that aerospace and defense market, because really, I think I can break it up into actually three sub-segments of market.
-And in this market, there doesn't tend to be, you know, sort of the top 15, because I think there's a little bit, you know, lesser number of players in each of these key areas that I'm going to talk about.
-So when you think about aerospace, there's obviously the, you know, the two big players, right?
+And let me just talk a little bit about that aerospace and defense market, because really, I think I can break it up into actually three subsegments of that market.
+And in this market, there doesn't tend to be sort of the top 15, because I think there's a little bit lesser number of players in each of these key areas that I'm going to talk about.
+So when you think about aerospace, there's obviously the two big players, right?
 One in North America, one in Europe, and then an emerging player in China.
-We have, you know, a very strong position and I would say almost kind of an equal base with both North America and the European customer.
-We have an extremely good relationship with both our copper-brilliant business, but also our tough met business, which is a material that's used across both the narrow body and the wide body planes.
-We have established, and credit to our team in China, as well as our team here in North America, a solid relationship with the emerging customer in China, with equal, I would say, amount of weighting in terms of the content that we have, you know, as they're starting to build the narrow body planes and then down the road, you know, the wide body planes.
-So I think on the commercial aerospace side, we're well positioned, you know, with those three major customers.
-When I think about the commercial space side, I mean, there's obviously one very large customer company around the world and then there's a number of different smaller companies on both the government as well as the global side.
-Without getting into specifics, because I can't talk about customer names, I can tell you that we are well positioned with the customers in this space, whether it's on the commercial space side as well as the government side.
+We have a very strong position, and I would say almost kind of an equal base with both the North America and the European customer.
+We have an extremely good relationship with both our copper beryllium business, but also our tough met business, which is a material that's used across both the narrow body and the wide body planes.
+We have established, and credit to our team in China as well as our team here in North America, a solid relationship with the emerging customer in China with equal, I would say, amount of weighting in terms of the content that we have as they're starting to build the narrow-body planes and then down the road, the wide-body planes.
+So I think on the commercial aerospace side, we're well-positioned with those three major customers.
+When I think about the commercial space side, I mean, there's obviously one very large customer company around the world.
+And then there's a number of different smaller companies on both the government as well as the side.
+Without getting into specifics, because I can't talk about customer names, I can tell you that we are well positioned with the customers in this space. whether it's on the commercial space side as well as the government side.
 So, you know, we have a history of working with the U.S. government.
 We also have the European Space Agency that we work with.
 We work with the Indian Space Agency and I would say other agencies around the world.
 So I think we're well diversified on the space side of it.
-When you look at defense, certainly our materials, whether it's both beryllium-based materials, -beryllium-based materials are extensively used in the defense market.
+When you look at defense, certainly our materials, whether it's both beryllium-based materials, non-beryllium-based materials, are extensively used in the defense market.
 We have a strong relationship with all the top defense contractors without going into, again, names.
-I mean, supply our optics materials to the defense industry.
-We've had a strong focus over the last couple of years to go global on our defense side.
-So we've established relationships with Korea, with Japan, with the European customers.
+Every one of them, I think we supply our materials too.
+We also supply our optics materials to the defense industry.
+We've had a strong focus over the last couple of years to go global on our defense side, so we've established relationships with Korea, with Japan, with the European customers.
 We've actually leveraged our commercial excellence and some external partners to help us identify defense opportunities outside the U.S. that, of course, are approved and allowed by the U.S. side.
-And so I think we have a good, diversified defense business in North America, but I would say an emerging growing business outside of North America with the number of things that are going on in the world.
-So I think when you look at the three areas of sort of commercial aerospace, the space side, both the commercial space as well as the government space, as well as the defense, both North America as well as global, this has been a very focused, targeted activity for us, particularly in the last two to three years, to make sure that we are taking advantage of all the growth opportunities that are there.
+And so I think we have a good, diversified defense business in North America.
+But I would say an emerging, growing business outside of North America is with the number of things that are going on in the world.
+So I think when you look at the three areas of sort of commercial aerospace, the space side, both commercial space as well as the government space, as well as the defense, both North America as well as global, this has been a very focused, targeted activity for us, particularly in the last two to three years, to make sure that we are taking advantage of all the growth opportunities that are there.
 We're looking forward to actually the commercial aerospace business turning around in 25.
 As you know, airplane deliveries were down roughly 10% in 24 due to the number of issues that some customers had, but we're looking forward to a turnaround in 25 that's built into our plan when we talk about some of the growth activities.
 So great question.
-I think it's an area that we're very focused on and we're going to
+I think it's an area that we're very focused on and we're going to continue to stay focused on.

 speaker